Church station (Muni Metro): Station layout

+History

+The station was constructed by BART as part of the Market Street subway.
+The BART Board approved the name "Church Street" in December 1965.
+Service at the station began in June 1980.
+The station was featured in the 1982 Nick Nolte and Eddie Murphy film 48 Hrs.
+Seismic retrofitting of the station took place in the first half of 2009.

 As part of August 2020 changes to Muni Metro, the J became an all-surface line.
-The J terminates at the inbound platform on Church Street, providing an accessible transfer between the J and subway trains.
+The J terminated at the inbound platform on Church Street, providing an accessible transfer between the J and subway trains.
 A mini-high platform was to be constructed on the inbound platform at Church and Duboce, and an outbound mini-high platform was to be built on Church Street south of Market Street, allowing the J to be re-extended slightly to Duboce Street in October 2020.
 The forced transfer at Church station – which requires J Church riders to cross two streets and use two elevators to transfer – was criticized by disability advocates.

 However, on August 25, 2020 – just days after the changes – all Muni Metro service was again replaced by buses.
 J Church rail service resumed on December 19, 2020, with both new mini-high platforms in use and Duboce as the new terminus.
 The platforms were painted with a mural, Them (Ramp) by Simon Malvaez, in early 2021.

 In 2022, new decorative railings were added on both Market Street boarding islands as part of the Upper Market Street Safety Project.
 They feature a quote from Harvey Milk's 1977 "You've Got to Have Hope" speech, as well as an illustration of streetcar #1051, which is dedicated in Milk's honor.